-To recognize the redundancy among expressions, the reuse of array references needs to be analyzed.
-As explained above, the data dependence techniques test whether two array references may access at least the same array element.
-However, the redundancy elimination of array computations requires the reference of a sufficiently large set of common array elements.
+To recognize the redundancy among expressions, the data sharing among array references needs to be analyzed.
+Existing data dependence techniques test whether two array references may access at least one common array element.
+On the contrary, the redundancy elimination of array computations requires the reference of a sufficiently large set of common array elements.
+This paper introduces array \emph{reference pattern} and only considers the redundancy among array references with the same reference pattern.

-In particular, this paper only considers the redundancy among array references with the same \emph{reference pattern} in the \emph{data space} of an array.
-The data space of an $n$-dimensional array $A$ is a finite subset of $\mathbb{Z}^n$ consisting of all the accessible n-dimensional elements, but we regard the data space as the entire infinite space $\mathbb{Z}^n$ since we consider the pattern rather than a specific range.
-Two array references share the same reference pattern if they access the same infinite sub-lattice in the data space when the range of all loop indices is $\mathbb{Z}$.
-For example, $A[i][j]$ and $A[i+1][j-1]$ have the same reference pattern since they both touch all the lattice points in the data space of $A$, $\{(i,j)\mid i, j \in \mathbb{Z}\}$, while the reference lattices of $A[2i]$ and $A[2i+1]$ are disjoint. $A[2i]$ and $A[3i]$ access partial common lattice points, $\{6i\mid i \in \mathbb{Z}\}$.
+Intuitively, two array references share the same reference pattern only if they access the same infinite lattice in the iteration space, assuming that each loop index $i_k$ ranges over $\mathbb{Z}$.
+For example, $A[i][j]$ and $A[i+1][j-1]$ both touch all the lattice points in $\mathbb{Z}^2$, while the reference lattices of $A[2i]$ and $A[2i+1]$ are disjoint, and $A[2i]$ and $A[3i]$ access partially overlapping lattice points.